dennis-best/jq-selected/README.md

 #jq-selected

-Wish you could stye more :hover?
+Wish you could stye more than :hover with CSS?
 Add CSS classes to recently clicked items and boldly let CSS handle mundane tasks normally handled by javascript.

 ## Whut?
 Why?